olros/stats/packages/stats/README.md

 # Stats

 Simple tool to track analytics to Stats (https://stats.olafros.com).
+This package is only exported as an ESM-module.

 ## Usage